-In recent years, Manda Court, Manda Drive, Martha Mason, and Locust Boulevard were resurfaced.
-Washington Street will be resurfaced from Church Street to Elm Street in 2021, and will include new sidewalks, curb and gutter.
-Additionally, street lights will be added to that section of the street.
-Broad Street will undergo reconstruction in 2021, including new sidewalks.
+In recent years, Manda Court, Manda Drive, Martha Mason Street, and Locust Boulevard were resurfaced.
+Washington Street was resurfaced from Church Street to Elm Street in 2021, and includes new sidewalks, curb and gutter.
+Additionally, street lights were added to that section of the street.
+Broad Street underwent reconstruction in 2021, including new sidewalks.
 Streets in the subdivisions of Glenbrook, Foxfield, North Pointe and Cone Branch Estates, which were completed in more recent years, provide connections that have helped to alleviate traffic congestion at the intersection of US 40-A and MD Rt.
 17 in downtown Middletown.